Lewice/Cloud9.github.io/README.md

     }

     label {
-      display: inline-block; /* Display as inline-block to make items appear beside each other */
+      display: block; /* Display as inline-block to make items appear beside each other */
       margin-bottom: 5px;
     }